Pylons/deform/contributing.md

 All features must be documented with code samples in narrative documentation, API documentation, and in [deformdemo](https://github.com/Pylons/deformdemo).

+## Setting up a development environment

+Create a virtual environment.
+Into this virtual environment, install Deform development requirements for unit testing, lint, docs, and functional testing with a single command.

+    `pip install -e .["dev"]`

+Continue by installing tox and following [Preparing a functional testing environment](#preparing-a-functional-testing-environment) below.

 ## Using tox

 We use [tox](https://tox.readthedocs.io/en/latest/install.html) to manage virtual environments, run both unit and functional tests across all supported versions of Python, build docs, perform lint checks, and perform test coverage.